xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 ## Books
-The material for this course will be adapted from a wide range of sources.
-While there is no single textbook that will be used in this course, the students might find the following books to be useful.
+There is no single textbook that will be used in this course.
+The students might find the following books to be useful.
 - Ian Goodfellow, Yoshua Bengio, and Aaron Courville, "Deep learning", MIT Press, 2016.
 - Charu C. Aggarwal, "Neural Networks and Deep Learning: A Textbook", Springer, September 2018.
 - Simon O. Haykin, "Neural Networks and Learning Machines", Pearson Education, 3rd Edition, 2008.

-## Grading
+## Grading Policy
-TBD
+This is a tentative grade criteria.
+The final grades will be relative to others in the class.
+- 40% Homework Assignments
+- 20% Midterm Exam
+- 20% Final Exam
+- 20% Final Project

 ## Late and Missed Work